aws-deepracer-community/deepracer-core/README.md

   - [Minio the S3 emulator](https://min.io/download#/linux)
   - Preferablly a Linux host as Docker works a lot better there
   - A copy of this repo

+## General notes before we start
+You may not need to do all these steps as they pertain to general setup of the host.
+- Ensure you have root access to docker through the docker group.
+See [Post installation steps for docker](https://docs.docker.com/install/linux/linux-postinstall/)
+- Please post an issue if you get issues cloning the repo, make sure to use `git clone --recurse-submodules https://github.com/crr0004/deepracer.git` to get them all.
+You will get an error about benchmarks missing in `sagemaker-tensorflow-container`, you can safely ignore it.
+- More notes to come, if you want anything added here, open an issue please.

 ## The moving parts in order
 - Minio